 Return of Portfolios.
 Application documents (pages 1-5) remain the property of the College of Architecture and Environmental Design.
-However, the remaining portfolio is returned after the admissions review, provided the applicant encloses a self-addressed return mailer with sufficient prepaid postage.
-Portfolios may be claimed in person after July 1, 1998.
+However, the remainder of the portfolio is returned after the admissions review, provided the applicant encloses a self-addressed return mailer with sufficient prepaid postage.
+Portfolios may be claimed in person after July 3, 2000.
 If the applicant provides written permission, another person may claim the portfolio.
 After one year, unclaimed portfolios are discarded.
 While care is taken in handling the portfolios, no liability for lost or damaged materials is assumed by the college or school.

-Advising for the lower- and upperdivision curricula is through a college academic advisor (ARCH 141).
+Advising for the lower- and upper-division curricula is through a college academic advisor (ARCH 141).